 More kudos followed with 17 consecutive full caps from the RBS 6 Nations Championship match against Scotland at Murrayfield in February 2012 to the Wales game in Cardiff in March last year.
 He also scored a jubilant maiden try in the Scotland game at Twickenham the previous month and then underlined his considerable value to the side in the 12-6 win over Ireland in Dublin.

 He was the leading line-out ball winner with five takes in the next match against France and the joint top tackler, with 17, alongside Chris Robshaw and Tom Wood against Wales in the final game of the 2013 tournament.

 His initial start had been on his third appearance, against Wales at Twickenham in 2012 and he shared in the 24-22 win over France at Stade de France, Paris and the 30-9 triumph in the Ireland game.

 Geoff has the ability to figure at lock or blind-side flanker.
 After captaining the Falcons’ development side in 2004-05 he became a regular first team choice the following season and won the club’s player of the year award on the way towards a place in the England squad that toured Australia and New Zealand in the summer of 2010.

 He was runner-up to Juan Martin Fernández Lobbe, then of Sale Sharks, in the Guinness Premiership’s Gatorade Performance of the Season category in 2008-09.

 Two years earlier, he featured prominently at blind side and reached 116 appearances for the Falcons, with 80 starts and 36 matches off the bench.
-Since signing for Leicester in July 2009 and by the end of last season had played 79 times for the Tigers by early January this year, despite his recent absence through a shoulder injury sustained against the All Blacks in November.
+He joined Leicester in July 2009 and by the end of last season had played 79 times for the Tigers.